Health Information and Tools > Patient Care Handouts > Learning About the Digestive System

 • Drink plenty of fluids.
 If you have kidney, heart, or liver disease and have to limit fluids, talk with your doctor before you increase the amount of fluids you drink.

-• To prevent diarrhea, avoid food or water that may be tainted with bacteria.
-Raw or uncooked seafood and meat are high-risk foods.
+• To prevent diarrhea, avoid food or water that may be contaminated with harmful germs, such as bacteria.
+Eating raw or uncooked seafood and meat puts you at higher risk for getting sick.
 When you travel, avoid drinking the local water.
-A good rule of thumb is, "If it's not boiled, well-cooked, or peeled, don't eat it."
+Also avoid foods like salads, uncooked vegetables, and raw fruits that don't have a peel.

 • Do not smoke.
 Smoking can make digestion problems worse.
 If you need help quitting, talk to your doctor about stop-smoking programs and medicines.
 These can increase your chances of quitting for good.